 There are several incredible options for AirBnBs in the surrounding area as well if you are looking for more privacy or amenities.
 Use our code for $50 off your first stay.
 Check out the following unique stays!
 Yurt AirBnB, Space Ship AirBnB, 2 Bedroom Cottage AirBnB all near Joshua Tree.

-Can I Bring My Dog To Joshua Tree?
+Can I Bring My Dog To Joshua Tree National Park?

 Due to the nature of the desert, there are not many places where dogs are allowed to hike in Joshua Tree.
 The one exception is the Oasis of Mara Trail at the TwentyNine Palms visitor center, this is a short walk that is paved and follows along an oasis.
 Your dog is allowed on leash in campgrounds, picnic areas, and along roads.
 A great place for a longer walk that feels more remote is Desert Queen Mine Road and Queen Valley Road, these are both dirt roads that follow through Joshua Tree forest and rock formations.
 Never leave your dog alone in a vehicle when temperatures are warm outside, this is especially true in the summer in Joshua Tree when temperatures can soar to 100 degrees.